dambem/dambem/README.md

 [Conway's Game Of Life on the Sensehat](https://github.com/dambem/gameoflife_sensehat) A small, lightweight implementation of conway's game of life on a Raspberry Pi.

 ---
-Finishing off a Masters at Computing at the University Of Sheffield.
+Masters at Computing at the University Of Sheffield (First Qualification with Honours)

 Send through any programming questions on the feedback form, for any questions, i'm active on my [LinkedIn](https://www.linkedin.com/in/damian-b-737951102/)